Fleet Landing Exercises: FLEX 4

-The Fleet Landing Exercise Number 4 was held from January 13 to March 15 in 1938.
+The Fleet Landing Exercise Number 4 was held from January 13 to March 15, 1938.
 The Fleet Marine Force returned to the Caribbean to avoid any Japanese observation.
 The tests were conducted on the beaches of Vieques and the main island of Puerto Rico.
 During these exercises, three Army National Guard regiments participated by "defending" ashore while the Marines of the 1st Brigade attempted a "mock" assault against them.
 It was the first time that reconnaissance elements were added to the amphibious assault, reflecting the reconnaissance doctrine outlined in the Fleet Training Publication 167.
 The Army's contribution climbed to three infantry regiments with supporting arms and brigade alternated in the part of landing force and shoreline defender.
 Brigadier General James Roosevelt, eldest son of the late President Franklin D. Roosevelt, who as a lieutenant colonel was in the Marine Corps Reserve on active duty aboard the during one of the reconnaissance patrols and experiments with raiding and patrolling parties.
 These raiding and patrolling parties would lay the ground work for the Marine Raider Bn.
 1st Marine Brigade tested the concept of delivering 4-man patrols by submarines.
 The exercise missions were a mixed success at Vieques and Puerto Rico when two patrols were captured, but it was realized that with experience and refinement the concept held promise.